Our Goals Here On This Site

 An Example of Their Goals

-Mike was like many, if not most of the people with disabilities I have come to know over the years, strong and persistent.
+like most of the people with disabilities that I have come to know over the years: strong and persistent.
 His greatest goal was to become an attorney.
 He chose this so that he could help other People with Special Needs by getting them the facilities and benefits they needed but were often denied.

-A simple ramp here and there for wheelchairs or an accessible fire escape designed for the abilities of people with disabilities.
+A simple ramp here and there for wheelchairs or an accessible fire escape designed for the capabilities of people with disabilities.

 For example, when Mike was taking the Arizona Bar exam, he was forced to use the restroom and because it was not set up for Special Needs People, his wheelchair became jammed in a stall.
 No one heard his shouts for help.

 It wasn’t long before some thoughtful, caring individual who was administering the exam felt it necessary to disqualify Mike from finishing the exam.
 How wonderfully fair (tongue-in-cheek) the system was then.